-Homeostasis in Biological Systems: Definition and Examples
+Homeostasis in Biological Systems: Definitions and Practical Examples

 The importance of balance in nature and in the living conditions of all the creatures is extremely high.
 This balance is based on a multitude of parameters, the alteration of which may cause serious disruptions in the life cycles and cause irreparable adverse outcomes.
 The scientific term used to describe this state of the internal biological balance and harmony of the living beings is homeostasis.
 This paper attempts to provide a clear definition to the term, its detailed explanation, and several examples of what it indicates, how it can be disrupted, and what consequences may occur as a result.